A test configuration allows you to define how the load test will execute:

-Start by click on "New Test" from your Insights Dashboard
+Start by click on “New Test” from your Dashboard

 You are also able to assign the User Scenarios to different Load Zones using the drop down menu below the scenario name.
 You are able to add the same scenario multiple times if needed.
-Each User Scenario will be given it's own Load Generator at minimum, you can have up to 10 individual User Scenarios in a single test.
+Each unique User Scenario/Load zone will be given it’s own Load Generator at minimum, you can have up to 10 individual User Scenarios in a single test.

 After adding your User Scenarios you are able to further configure and change Traffic Simulation settings.

-Virtual User Distribution across the scenarios added (if you have three or more scenarios in a single test).
+Virtual User Distribution across the scenarios added (if you have two or more scenarios in a single test).
 A Stress Test pattern is used in the example below.
 See our article on ramping configurations for more information.

 Under Advanced Settings: